Facing Atletico is like "toothache" for Dortmund goal-ace Alcacer

-The 26-year-old, on loan from Barcelona, has needed just 109 minutes to score seven Bundesliga goals this season -- the best goal-rate in the league's history, which included a deft chip in Saturday's 4-0 drubbing of Stuttgart to keep Dortmund top of the table.
+The 25-year-old, on loan from Barcelona, has needed just 106 minutes to score seven Bundesliga goals this season -- the best goal-rate in the league's history, which included a deft chip in Saturday's 4-0 drubbing of Stuttgart to keep Dortmund top of the table.

 In total, Alcacer has netted 11 goals in his last seven games for club and country, but now has Atletico in his sights for the Group A showdown with both teams having won their first two games.

+In Tuesday's press conference, coach Lucien Favre revealed Alcacer is carrying a thigh knock, but the Dortmund boss hopes to have his striker fit to face Madrid.

 "A toothache to play against Atletico?
-Well, yes, totally," Alcacer told Spanish newspaper Marca, having lost six of his nine games against Atletico for either former clubs Getafe or Valencia.
+Well, yes, totally," Alcacer told Spanish newspaper Marca, having lost six of his nine games against Atletico with former clubs Getafe and Valencia.
 He never faced them while with Barcelona.

 "They are a team that concede very few goals and they leave few spaces, while they're always very aware of everything.